maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/README.md

    *make all
 ```
 ## Attack Tool Usage
  Before executing tool, we need to change monitor mode on three interfaces.
-This can be done using the following script
+Use ´airmon-ng´ or ´iwconfig´ command to know names of wireless interfaces.
+Then use the following script to enable monitor mode on them.
  ```
  $sudo ./config_dongle.sh -i wlan# -k
  ```